 In Spukhafte Fernwirkung (2019), Kailum Graves compacts the endless, challenging landscape of Iceland into a 36-minute time lapse video comprised of images (640×480) taken over a three year period.
 Beginning the process in Skagaströnd, before moving to more remote locations, Graves compiles and arranges thousands of images in order to convey the fading boundaries and interdependence of two spatio-temporally separated objects: the physical and digital worlds.

-More than ever before, the digital world significant impact on the physical.
+More than ever before, the digital world has a significant impact on the physical.
 Where we once had mechanical typewriters, wooden chess boards, and kept physical ledgers of exchange, we now have smart homes, VR-headsets, and expansive data points applying to every person in the world.
 As the rapid transition to digital grows, so will this non-physical world’s influence over the physical: it alters our perception of time, our brain chemistry, and the relationships between everyone and everything.

 Spukhafte Fernwirkung, translated as ‘spooky action at a distance,’ was a term used by Albert Einstein in a 1935 paper describing quantum entanglement: a phenomenon where the composition of two or more spatiotemporally separated particles are dependent on one another.
 The observer-effect theory stipulates the mere observation of a phenomenon can, and will change that phenomenon.
 Kailum uses these principles to explore the impact of digital observers on the fading physical boundaries between, and interdependence of, these two spatiotemporally separated worlds.